ScalHive/scalhive-content/README.md

 Depending on the issue, either the second number (a large feature was added) or the third number (a hotfix was made) changes.

+## Release policy

+Before creating a release, a milestone with the name of the corresponding `future version` is created.
+This milestone include issues that need to be completed to create a new version.

+After the milestone is completed, a new pull request is created to complete the `merge` operation from `dev` branch to `main` branch.
+The merge commit that will be created is tagged with the new version.

+Based on this new milestone version, a release titled `scalhive-content <tag>` has been created, where `<tag>` is the tag corresponding to the completed milestone version.
+Also, this release is marked as `latest`.

 ## Update theme policy

 To update the version of the `scalhive-theme submodule`, a corresponding issue must be created (which can be added as